 Where will I go?
 Not sure.
 Where ever my curious heart leads me.
 Those who responded to last week’s blog post [Destinations Confirmed] provided me with wonderful inspiration.

 Where will I work?
-Where ever I am at.
+Wherever I am at.
 I am a writer and virtual assistant; no office required.